slds-lmu/imlplots/README.md

 Quickstart
 ==========

-You can fit classification and regression problems from the `mlr` package and analyse possible interaction effects in a Shiny dasbhoard.

-For quickstart we take the popular Boston Housing data, where we want to predict the median housing price in Boston.
+For a quickstart we take the popular Boston Housing dataset.
+We want to predict the median housing price in Boston.

 ``` r
 print(summarizeColumns(boston)[, -c(5, 6, 7)], digits = 4)